wlyra/pencil_tutorial/1-setting-up-general.md

 ## Setting up your rusty environment for Pencil

-Obtain the pencil code by git cloning into your home directory on rusty
+Obtain the pencil code by git cloning into your home directory.

 		git clone https://github.com/pencil-code/pencil-code.git

+Now let's check if your shell is bash.

+    	  	echo $SHELL

+If the shell is not bash, change it to bash.

+       	     	bash

 Next go to the pencil-code directory, and execute the sourceme.sh